Menu Close

 Benefits of EVI Heat Pumps

-EVI is a technology used on our cold climate heat pumps to achieve higher performance at lower temperatures.
-An EVI heat pump uses a 3rd smaller internal plate heat exchanger called an “Economizer” within the refrigeration cycle to provide optimal refrigerant pressures and temperatures to a twin inlet compressor.
+Discover the benefits of EVI heat pump technology.
+EVI is a technology used on our cold-climate heat pumps to achieve higher performance at lower temperatures.
+An EVI heat pump uses a third, smaller internal plate heat exchanger called an “Economizer” within the refrigeration cycle to provide optimal refrigerant pressures and temperatures to a twin-inlet compressor.
 These features allow the heat pump to efficiently and reliably extract energy from much colder air than standard heat pumps.

 With the right control system, multiple comfort zones can be serviced within a home or building.

-In addition, an air to water heat pump can be used to heat domestic water.
+In addition, one of air-to-water heat pump benefits is to heat domestic water.
 A dedicated heat exchanger or hot water tank with a built-in heat exchanger is used to transfer heat from the heat pump system to heat domestic hot water.
 We even offer specific models for pools and hot tubs.

 How Does EVI Work?

-The EVI technology allows our heat pumps to operate efficiently down to much lower outdoor temperatures than standard heat pumps.
-To do this it utilizes a refrigeration compressor with two suction inlets instead of one.
+The EVI technology, known for its heat pump benefits, allows operating efficiently down to much lower outdoor temperatures than standard heat pumps.
+To do this, it utilizes a refrigeration compressor with two suction inlets instead of one.
 In low temperatures, a portion of refrigerant gas is reinjected into the second compressor connection to lower the total pressure difference the compressor must work against.
-The compressor is then sped up to do the same total work thus maintaining heating capacity.
+The compressor is then sped up to do the same total work, thus maintaining heating capacity.

-These graphs illustrate the heat pump running at a cold temperate and the efficiency it achieves:
+These graphs illustrate the heat pump running at a cold temperature and the efficiency it achieves:

 Efficiency of pump at temperatures below -20C